-You’re in hospital recovering from birth, your friends are going to receive a text or post soon, but then Aunt Bessie goes and beats you to the punch with a congratulations post on your Facebook timeline – #thanksalot!
-Here are the dos and don’ts of social media when it comes to other people’s baby announcements.
+So, you’re in hospital recovering from birth and joyfully composing a text to friends and family, when Aunty Margaret goes and beats you to the punch with a big old “Congratulations!!” post on your Facebook timeline.
+Thanks a lot, Aunty Marg.
+To make sure you don’t turn into Aunt Margaret, here are the dos and don’ts of social media when it comes to other people’s baby announcements.

 - The baby’s gender